-Of course, all this popularity means crowds in the campgrounds, crowds in the parking lots, crowds on the scenic drives, and crowds on the trails.
-So be prepared:
+Glacier National Park is popular!
+All this popularity means crowds in the campgrounds, crowds in the parking lots, crowds on the scenic drives, and crowds on the trails.
+So, as with all the more popular national parks, be prepared:

 - Get into the park EARLY.
 Definitely before 8am.